IndyJoeA/cbpi_BlynkPlugin/README.md

 The term Pin is used in Blynk to indicate a physical or virtual pin on a hardware device, usually referred to as GPIO.
 When a widget has been set to the same Pin that the hardware device is using, the widget will begin displaying the data being sent to Blynk from that device.
 To figure out which Pins to use for which Sensors, Kettles, etc. in CraftBeerPi, look at the order in which they appear in the **Hardware** screen of CraftBeerPi, and then add that number to the Offset in the following table.

 For example, Sensor #1 in CraftBeerPi will correspond with Pin V11 ( 10 + 1 ).
 Kettle #3 Setpoint will correspond with Pin V33 ( 30 + 3 ).

+***Note:*** If you set up your Blynk app first and then later delete devices in CraftBeerPi, the numbering will change and you will have to adjust the Pins in Blynk to once again correspond to the correct order of devices in CraftBeerPi.

 | CraftBeerPi Name | Blynk Pin(s) | Offset | More Info |
 | ---------------- | ------------ | ------ | --------- |